 A full list of camera locations is below:

 The camera movements are strictly controlled and are limited by the Human Rights and Data Protection Acts.
 The way the cameras are set up prevents staff in the control centre from invading the privacy of residents in their homes.
 We have copyright and ownership of the recordings and access is strictly controlled.
 For example, if someone bumps a car and the owner wanted to see if it was recorded by the CCTV camera, they would need to either contact the police dealing with the matter or their solicitor.
-You can see more information at subject access information.

 A code of practice has been drawn up and agreed by the interested parties to govern the way we manage the control centre and CCTV facilities.
 It aims to ensure the most effective use of CCTV to prevent crime, identify people who commit crime and uphold the civil liberties of local residents, shoppers and other genuine users of the town centre.
 Management of other Council remote systems and those maintained by private security and other bodies is in accordance with the relevant provisions of this Code.